-At the centre of the imposing still life (or 'bodegón') stands a large woven basket piled high with fresh lemons, seemingly just picked from a tree, with their foliage still attached.
-Sprigs of flowers including lemon blossom, red carnations, blue delphiniums, two white roses, day lilies and a tulip are scattered throughout the composition.
+A wicker basket is piled high with fresh lemons, seemingly just picked from a tree, their leaves still attached.
+Sprigs of flowers – lemon blossom, red carnations, blue delphiniums, white roses, day lilies and a tulip – are scattered throughout the composition.

-In the lower left corner is a silver tazza surmounted by a delicate blue-and-white porcelain bowl filled with water, on whose lip a goldfinch perches and in which a single day lily floats.
-As is the case in the still life of A Cup of Water and a Rose by Juan’s father, Francisco de Zurbarán, these objects were almost certainly intended to be symbolic: the water and lily both refer to the Virgin’s purity, and the goldfinch is often associated with Christ’s Passion and sacrifice.
+A goldfinch perches on the edge of a delicate porcelain bowl filled with water, and a single lily floats on the surface.
+These are almost certainly intended to be symbolic: the water and lily refer to the purity of the Virgin Mary, and the goldfinch is often associated with Christ’s Passion (his torture and crucifixion) and sacrifice.

 This is one of a dozen or so surviving paintings by Juan de Zurbarán, son of the celebrated painter Francisco de Zurbarán.
 Juan delights in conveying the texture of each object – coarse lemon rind, waxy leaves, the reflective surface of the silver tazza.
 In this still life he successfully combines a straightforward design with a remarkably subtle handling of paint.

 This is one of only a dozen or so surviving pictures by Juan de Zurbarán, son of the celebrated Spanish painter Francisco de Zurbarán.
 Although Juan is recorded as having painted religious works these have not survived, and he is known today exclusively as a still-life painter.
 This work probably dates from the final years of Juan’s life, which came to an abrupt end when he died, aged 29, during the plague epidemic that hit Seville.